CompuTec/computec-docs/docs/webup/installation-and-activation.md

 ### Microsoft Edge Browser

-For the Microsoft Edge browser, please go to the extension [store](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home) and install:
+For the Microsoft Edge browser, please go to the [extensions store](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home) and install:

 - **CompuTec WebUp Client** extension for end users.
 - **CompuTec WebUp Manager** extension for consultants and key users.